Protocol, Regulations and Customs for

 - Medals are normally mounted in either the SWING/FREE Style or COURT Style – see Medal Mounting.

-- The medal brooch bar is positioned central and horizontally on the left (or right) chest immediately above a real or imaginary chest pocket, the brooch bar pin being located immediately above the top edge of the pocket flap.
+- The medal brooch bar is positioned central and horizontally on the left chest (or right for family members) immediately above a real or imaginary chest pocket, the brooch bar pin being located immediately above the top edge of the pocket flap.

 - When medals are worn on a coat the medal brooch bar is fixed in the same relative position – the coat should be worn buttoned up.